Are You Obese During Pregnancy? Here’s How to Stay Healthy

 What exactly is considered obese?

-The definition of obesity is an excess amount of body fat.
-The body mass index, known as BMI, is a formula based upon height and weight.
+Obesity is defined as an excess amount of body fat.
+The body mass index, or BMI, is a formula based on height and weight.

 BMI is typically used to determine whether or not an individual is overweight or obese.
 Following is some BMI information:

-If your BMI is below 18.5, you are considered to be underweight.
-A BMI of between 18.5 and 24.9 is considered to be normal/average weight.
+If your BMI is below 18.5, you are considered underweight.
+A BMI of between 18.5 and 24.9 is considered normal/average weight.

 Your BMI number is calculated by the following formula: weight in pounds divided by height in inches squared multiplied by 703.